joshgav/openshift-on-aws/kubespray/README.md

    Terraform as configured in `kubespray/contrib/terraform/aws`.
 1. Run `deploy-cluster.sh` to install the cluster.

+To destroy the cluster, destroy the underlying infrastructure by running `TF_DESTROY=1 deploy-infrastructure.sh`.

 When finished a kubeconfig file will be written to `inventory/cluster/artifacts/admin.conf`.
 It will use the internal IP address of an API server; replace that with the DNS name of the network load balancer